-- Signature (Brussels, April 28 1975) of an additional protocol extending the association between the EEC and Greece to the three new members of the Community; and of an interim agreement enabling the trade clauses of this protocol to be brought into operation in advance.
-This interim agreement came into operation as from July 1 1975.
+The additional protocol extending the association between the EEC and Greece to the three new Community members was signed in Brussels on April 28 1975, at the same time as an interim agreement enabling the trade clauses of the protocol to be brought into operation in advance.
+The latter agreement became operative as from July 1 1975.